What’s a humorist to do when reality becomes absurd? So absurd that even intelligent, well-read people mistake it for truth?

 Reality becomes absurd: Trump’s first legacy

 When reality induces more spit-takes than comedy, we’ve left our satirists precious little room to ply their trade.
-I mean, President Trump will serve not just as Commander-in-Chief of the Armed Forces but also as Executive Producer of The Apprentice.
+I mean, President Trump says he will serve not just as Commander-in-Chief of the Armed Forces but also as Executive Producer of The Apprentice.
 Eight weeks ago, that might have been a headline on The Onion.
 This week it was a news story in Variety.

 In the opening sketch on the December 4th Saturday Night Live, the actors broke character several times to remind the audience that the behavior they were skewering was not something their writers had dreamed up in a bourbon-soaked trance.
 One after another looked straight into the camera and said, “He really did that.”
 Because—guess what?—he really did.